slavakursca/machine-learning-zoomcamp/capstone_1/README.md

 ## ⚠️ Limitations

--   Trained on public dataset → may not reflect real-world patterns
+-   Trained on public dataset
 -   No fairness/bias review
 -   No CI/CD retraining automation